lucky-lanes/Lucky-Lanes/README.md

         2. This is within the project by default but you may have to relink it on downloading the project from github

    2. boxable-1.5.jar
-        1. This used to create tables on top of Apache Pdfbox
+        1. This used to create tables on top of Apache pdfbox
         2. This is within the project by default but you may have to relink it on downloading the project from github

    3. h2-1.4.197.jar